la2050/archive/_projects/2016/compassion-games-survival-of-the-kindest.md

   children enrolled in afterschool programs","Number of parks with intergenerational play opportunities","Number of residents with easy access to a “vibrant” park","Perceived safety"]
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Attendance at major league sporting events
+  - Number (and quality) of informal spaces for play
+  - Number of children enrolled in afterschool programs
+  - Number of parks with intergenerational play opportunities
+  - Number of residents with easy access to a “vibrant” park
+  - Perceived safety
+project_proposal_description: >-
+  No other initiative has struck a nerve, inspired the uninspired, raised the eyebrow of the skeptic, or gotten the attention of the weary and the tired as much as the Compassion movement.
+And no idea to mobilize people into a new way of being compassionate has been more creative, effective and awe inspiring than the Compassion Games: Survival of the Kindest.
+Next year we want to transcend the geographical divide and include LA County in our efforts.
+project_areas:
+  - Westside
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   The Compassion Games are designed to make our communities safer, kinder, more just, and better places to live, work and play.
 Touch somebody’s life!
 By